indutny/uv_link_t/docs/api.md

 The base unit of all APIs.
 Pointer to this structure is what needs to be passed to the most of the methods.

+*NOTE: please don't call methods from [method table][] directly.
+There are plenty of API methods that wrap this calls in a simpler and portable manner.*

 ### int uv_link_init(...)

 * `uv_link_t* link` - user allocated `uv_link_t` instance